-This is a FREE Tramp Training Board Tutorial on how to style out your 360's with grabs.
-Practice them on a trampoline so you can hit the mountain knowing you have them dialed in!
+This is a Tramp Board tutorial on how to style out your 360s with grabs.
+Practice them on a trampoline so you can hit the mountain knowing you have them dialled in!

 Check out our Streaming Membership to see more in-depth tutorials, on ALL ASPECTS of snowboarding.)

 Before you start doing anything fancy and start showing off to your buddies, get comfortable doing a whole range of different grabs.
 Try the 6 main grabs: Indy, Mute, Stalefish, Melon, Tail, Nose.
 Once confident with these, experiment with some harder grabs such as a double grab, a chicken salad grab or even the beef curtains grab - Yep, these are the names of real snowboard grabs!

 The Number 1 Tip For Stylish Looking Grabs!